Anything-Minecraft-Team/anything-minecraft/CONTRIBUTING.md

 - The [guides folder](server/guides) is for any *guide* on how to do anything, such as, start a community, setup a server jar or using certain functions of a plugin.
 - The [info folder](server/info) is used for listing all commands, permissions, config options of plugins etc and explaining what they do.
 Not for examples of how to use them.
-- The [resources folder](resources) is for any configs or files to be used as examples.
 - The [images folder](images) is for images in guides and other files.

 ### Your PR is merged